 It also creates a sense of responsibility in front of your clients.
 Saying no spread the message that you’re in demand, and people tend to gravitate towards a successful business.
 It’s also a great way to root yourself into a specialization or a trademark.
 For example, Jason Statham is a well-known actor.
-I like his movies, his great at kicking ass, always have a punchy line to say and is excellent at being a good, bad guy.
-He is an action movie actor and his known for this.
+I like his movies, he great at kicking ass, always has a punchy line to say, and is excellent at being a good, bad guy.
+He is an action movie actor and he’s known for this.
 It doesn’t mean he can’t play comedy or romantic roles, but what he’s good at is kicking ass.
 And that’s what’s making him hit the nail on every movie he does.

 Hiring him for a romantic role is probably not where his talent last.
 What I mean here is, know where your good at, get recognized for this, build a name, a trademark, a brand, and dig deep in that field so every time people think about it, they will think of you.
 By saying no to clients that don’t correspond to your profile and focusing on clients who wish to learn from your philosophy, your knowledge, and applications, you are automatically creating that brand and that name you want.

 Wrap-Up: Learn To Apply These 4 Basic Points